kage-genotyper/kage/Readme.md

 ```

 Make sure to set `--average-coverage` to the expected average coverage of your input reads.
 The resulting predicted genotypes will be written to the file specified by `-o`.

+Note:
+KAGE puts data and arrays in shared memory to speed up computation.
+It automatically frees this memory when finished, but KAGE gets accidentally killed or stops before finishing, you might end up with allocated memory not being freed.
+You can free this memory by calling `kage free_memory`.